natethegreat44/PostgresPodman/README.md

 We're using [rootless podman](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) to run this container, you'll end up with files not owned by you in the `data/` directory.
 The best way to clean them up is with `make dbclean`.

+The scripts in the `init` directory are run in order when the container is created.
+The first one creates the database and user.
+More scripts can be added.

 # Troubleshooting

 ## Firewall on Redhat/others running with a more strict firewalld configuration